sequence-toolbox/SeQUeNCe/example/README.md

 - `absorptive_memory` folder contains code for the paper "Simulation of Entanglement Generation between Absorptive Quantum Memories", IEEE QCE 2022.
 - `qkd` folder contains code for quantum ket distribution
 - `qlan` folder contains code for paper "Simulation of Entanglement-Enabled Connectivity in QLANs using SeQUeNCe", IEEE ICC 2025
-- `quantum_transductin` folder contains code for paper "Simulation of Quantum Transduction Strategies for Quantum Networks", IEEE QCE 2025
+- `quantum_transduction` folder contains code for paper "Simulation of Quantum Transduction Strategies for Quantum Networks", IEEE QCE 2025
 - `starlight` folder contains code for the original SeQUeNCe paper "SeQUeNCe: a customizable discrete-event simulator of quantum networks", Quantum Science and Technology, 2021